Workers' Compensation Insurance

 Worker’s Compensation Insurance was designed to provide employees with benefits for an injury or illness they may suffer in connection with their employment.
 Under the provisions of the law, if an employee is injured at work, the employee is generally eligible to apply for Worker’s Compensation.

 Employees who sustain work-related injuries or illnesses must inform their supervisor immediately.
-An Employee Accident Worksheet Form must be completed by the employee for all on-the-job injuries and submitted to Human Resources.
+An Employee Accident Worksheet Form must be completed by the employee for all on-the-job injuries and submitted to Human Resources within 24 hours.

 Dunwoody supports the practice of bringing injured employees back to work, when approved by their physician, to a position which is compatible with any restrictions they may have.
 We believe this practice serves the best interests of our employees and organization.